intenvy/snapp-surge/README.md

 Keeping the consistency of this schema is a little harder, because we will have to make sure that:

 - no two configurations are valid in the same time.
-- we'll always have some config for any given point of time.
+- we'll always have some valid config for any given point of time.

 Please note that this schema will keep a complete log of our config changes too.